mrocklin/multipledispatch/docs/design.md

 Namespaces and `dispatch`
 -------------------------

-The creation and manipulation of `Dispatcher` objects is hidden from the user by the `dispatch` decorator.
+The the `dispatch` decorator hides the creation and manipulation of `Dispatcher` objects from the user.

 ```Python
 # f = Dispatcher('f')  # no need to create Dispatcher ahead of time